 We find that teachers in subjective versus objective schools feel that there are some slight differences in which actions should be prioritized in order to increase their raise.
-Table 7 presents the differences in stated valuation of each area.
+Figure 7 and table 7 presents the differences in stated valuation of each area.
 Overall, teachers think those under the subjective contract should prioritize more administrative tasks and slightly less on test preparation.
 We will show in the next section that these actions have different implications for student outcomes.